kqlite/.github/profile/README.md

 ## *kqlite*

-**SQL database engine with high availability and automatic failover.**
+**SQL database engine with high availability and automatic failover for K8s and the Edge.**

 ***kqlite*** is a lighweight remote frontend to **SQLite** over the **PostgreSQL** wire protocol.<br>
 Remote clients can connect to the same database and perform concurent reads and writes.<br>